ClaudioZandonella/DMGC_Meta/README.md

-# Supplemental material of tha article “The effects of educational video-games on students motivation to math: A meta-analysis in K-12”
+# The effects of educational video-games on students motivation to math: A meta-analysis in K-12 - Supplemental Materials

 ### Summary